In this stop-motion animated video titled “Submarine Sandwich” PES shows us in a witty, funny way how to make a Yellow Submarine Sandwich!

 “No thanks,” the officer replied.
 “I’m on duty.”

-“Then, perhaps, a cup of coffee?”
+“Then, perhaps, a cup of coffee to warm you?”
 Penelope asked.

 “Yes.
 That would be very nice,” replied the officer.